robledop/experiment64/docs/x86_64/smp.md

 ### Per-CPU Idle Threads

-Each CPU has its own idle thread stored in `idle_threads[cpu_index]`.
+Each CPU has its own idle thread stored in `scheduler_idle_threads[cpu_index]`.
 Unlike regular threads, idle threads are **not added to the process thread list**.
 They serve as a safe fallback (for example, when the active thread is destroyed), while the scheduler loop itself idles with `hlt` if no runnable threads exist.

 ```c
 // Idle threads are created separately and not added to any list